siash1/be-1percent-better/Logs.md

 - **26 August 2023:** - had an interview today.
 Tried a logic building test on Codedamn.
 - **27 August 2023:** - worked on Tesla clone
 - **28 August 2023:** - had an interview today, didn't go well.
 Started working on instadapp
+- **29 August 2023:** - learned about promises in depth and watched The Social Network.
+Huge respect for Bill Gates, man's a genius.
+- **30 August 2023:** - had funal round with my fav company today, got selected, still can't believe it.
+Today I learned fre tricks about interview process.